Redsoxin7/beer_recipes/README.md

 2. Acquiring data by copying a json file from a github repository.
 3. Loading Data - Read in two CSV data files and json file.
 2. Data preparation - Split columns into additional columns.
-In the first three sections of Cleaning_USCities_Connectivity.ipynb the data is cleaned, pandas merge completed, and new values are calculated based on the new data set.
-3. Visualization of data - The fourth section of Cleaning_USCities_Connectivity.ipynb uses Matplotlib to crease 3+ visualizations of data.
-4. Data Dictionary - Data_Dictionary.md is a custom built data dictionary document.
-5. Virtual Environment usage - Readme document includes instructions on how to setup a virtual environment.
-6. interpretation - The fifth section of Cleaning_USCities_Connectivity.ipynb contains the final analysis of the data and future recommendations.